00labs/huma-monorepo/doc/Huma Protocol Spec V1.md

 #### 4.1.2 Extensibility

-Huma Protocol shall be designed as a true protocol, instead of just a lending product.
-It shall allow developers and businesses to support new use cases by leveraging its Income Access Protocol.
+Huma Protocol shall be designed as a full-stack protocol, instead of just a lending product.
+It shall allow developers and businesses to support new use cases by leveraging its Income Portfolio and EA Platforms.
 As a result, it should allow different pools to apply different underwriting policies and fee schedules.
 For example, it shall be able to support interest-only, minimal monthly payment (e.g. credit card), or installments (e.g. car loan, mortgage).

 ### 4.2 User Roles